What is the Rothschild Foundation?

 If you wish to publically acknowledge the support of the Rothschild Foundation our logo can be downloaded from our website once you have been awarded a grant.
 We ask to approve all use of our logo prior to publication.
 The Rothschild Foundation will also connect with and share information about grant holders on the news section of our website and on social media platforms.

 What should we do if we need to make changes to a project for which we have received funding?

 We understand that the response to the coronavirus outbreak is evolving and this may impact how you delivery your service, the level of demand for it, and the needs of beneficiary groups.
 Please contact us to discuss any significant changes by emailing [email protected]

 Please let us know if you experience delays in starting the project, if key members of staff leave your organisation or you foresee an over or underspend.
 We will generally be flexible where possible, and the withdrawal of grants is very rare.

 What is the Waddesdon Staff and Volunteer Charity of the Year?

 The Charity of the Year is an internal programme for all staff and volunteers at Waddesdon to support a local charity benefiting the communities around the Manor and Estate.
 Charities can only be nominated by current employees and volunteers, and are then short-listed for a vote to select a preferred Charity of the Year.
 The chosen charity will benefit through events at Waddesdon to highlight the charity’s work and will also receive a grant from the Rothschild Foundation.

 Is it possible to be awarded the Waddesdon Staff and Volunteer Charity of the Year and also be a grant holder?

 If you already hold a grant from the Rothschild Foundation it is possible to be nominated to become the Charity of the Year.
-Once selected, the Charity of the Year may also apply for a Local & Community grant or Impact grant.
-It is not possible to hold an Impact grant and Local & Community grant concurrently.
+Once selected, the Charity of the Year may also apply for a grant from the Covid-19 Support Fund, or an Impact Grant and Local and Community grant in 2021.